21chanas3/tictactoe/README.md

 2. Tic Tac Toe proceeds as usual, players alternate to mark cells until one person declares a win

 ### What on earth is declaring a win?
 As the title says, in order to win, you must declare that you have done so.
-But there are certain caveats:
-1. You must declare a win either before your opponent marks their next cell.
-Once your opponent has marked their cell, any valid winning combination is void.
-You can even declare a win before marking your next cell, but...
-2. If you incorrectly declare a win, **your opponent wins**
+If you do not, the game continues as normal until your opponent wins or your notice you've already won.
+However, if you incorrectly declare a win, **your opponent wins**

 ## How do I know I have won?
 Split the board into three smaller tic-tac-toe boards.
 Firstly, a winning condition can arise when a winning conditions for classic tic-tac-toe arises on these smaller boards: